green-coding-solutions/website/content/case-studies/wordpress-vs-hugo-cloudflare.md

 ---
 title: "Wordpress vs. Hugo + Cloudlfare"
-summary: "In this showcase we will look the carbon benefit of a static site compared to a Wordpress site.
+summary: "In this case study we will look the carbon benefit of a static site compared to a Wordpress site.
 To get a more fair picture we will also include the HUGO build process and reason a bit about a possible hosting optimization."
 date: 2022-07-28 08:00:00
 author: "Arne Tarara"
 authorlink: "https://www.linkedin.com/in/arne-tarara"